 China plates that are treasured family heirlooms can be successfully repaired by the amateur following the steps in this post.

-However, the repaired plate cannot be used for serving food and so if you need to replace part of your dinner service – follow the link below to purchase a “like new” plate from Replacements Inc:
+However, the repaired plate cannot be used for serving food and so if you need to replace part of your dinner service – determine the pattern from the marks on the base and google it on eBay or Replacements to look for a replacement piece.

 Can a broken china plate be repaired with milk?